criticalcsed/criticalcsed/program.md

 * _Graduate in Spring, apply in Autumn, start the next Spring_.
 This offers a 9 month gap, which is time for a break and time to work.
 You can even apply to substitute teach without certification, giving you a bit of experience in secondary classrooms before you begin.

 Reach out to the College for any questions about the Masters in Teaching.
 If you have questions about the CS endorsement, you can reach Professor [Amy J. Ko](mailto:ajko@uw.edu) with any questions.

+## Can you send me notifications about updates, deadlines, and funding opportunities?

+Yes!
+Fill out this [interest form](https://docs.google.com/forms/d/e/1FAIpQLSdfco5gWsI9TYGTWKzW1SQUthC_5Ll18XF_ymbm10AAAZS1yw/viewform?usp=sf_link) and we'll send you all of these things.